sean00002/multi-site-BIRD/README.md

 # multi-site-BIRD
-## Introduction: Multi-site BIRD model and its other derived models.
+## cmdStan: Multi-site BIRD model and its other derived models.
 1. `multiple2.stan`
     - The originla multi-site BIRD model
 2. `functions.stan`